HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/opentelemetry_integration/monitoring_and_troubleshooting.md

 **No traces appear in the visualization backend**

+Before troubleshooting the collector or backend, verify your basic OTel configuration using the commands in the [Verifying OTel configuration](#verifying-otel-configuration) section above.

-1. Verify that the OTel Collector pod is up and running:
+1. Confirm that OTel is enabled in your Helm values:

     ```bash
+    helm get values <release-name> -n <namespace> | grep -A 5 "openTelemetry:"
+    ```

+2. Verify that the OTel Collector pod is up and running:

+    ```bash
     kubectl get pods -n observability -l app.kubernetes.io/name=opentelemetry-collector
     ```

-2. Inspect the collector logs to check for processing, formatting, or backend routing errors:
+3. Inspect the collector logs to check for processing, formatting, or backend routing errors:

     ```bash
     kubectl logs -n observability -l app.kubernetes.io/name=opentelemetry-collector
     ```

-3. Check network connectivity between your application pods and the collector service endpoint:
+4. Check network connectivity between your application pods and the collector service endpoint:

     ```bash
-    kubectl exec -it <service-pod> -n <namespace> -- curl -v http://otel-collector.observability.svc.cluster.local:4317
+    kubectl exec -it <release-name>-core-0 -n <namespace> -- curl -v http://otel-collector.observability.svc.cluster.local:4318/v1/traces
     ```

-4. Check your service container logs to confirm that the instrumentation agents initialized successfully during pod startup.
+5. Check your service container logs to confirm that the instrumentation agents initialized successfully during pod startup:

+    ```bash
+    # For Java services
+    kubectl logs <release-name>-core-0 -n <namespace> | grep -i "opentelemetry\|javaagent"

+    # For Node.js services
+    kubectl logs <release-name>-digital-asset-management-0 -n <namespace> | grep -i "opentelemetry\|otel"
+    ```

+**Configuration not taking effect**

+If you updated the Helm values but the configuration is not reflected in your pods:

+1. Verify the ConfigMap was updated with your changes:

+    ```bash
+    kubectl get configmap <release-name>-global -n <namespace> -o yaml | grep -i otel
+    ```

+2. Check if the pods need to be restarted to pick up the new configuration:

+    ```bash
+    # Check pod age
+    kubectl get pods -n <namespace>

+    # Restart a specific statefulset or deployment if needed
+    kubectl rollout restart statefulset/<release-name>-core -n <namespace>
+    kubectl rollout restart deployment/<release-name>-digital-asset-management -n <namespace>
+    ```

+3. If debug mode is enabled, check the pod startup logs to see the active OTel configuration:

+    ```bash
+    kubectl logs <release-name>-core-0 -n <namespace> | grep -A 20 "Reading OpenTelemetry configuration"
+    ```

 **High memory usage in the collector**